 Dividends.
-The holders of our Ordinary Share are entitled to such dividends as may be declared by our board of directors.
-In addition, our shareholders may declare dividends by ordinary resolution, but no dividend shall exceed the amount recommended by our directors.
-Our amended and restated memorandum and articles of association provide that the directors may, before recommending or declaring any dividend, set aside out of the funds legally available for distribution such sums as they think proper as a reserve or reserves which shall, in the absolute discretion of the directors, be applicable for meeting contingencies or for equalizing dividends or for any other purpose to which those funds may be properly applied.
-Under the laws of the Cayman Islands, the Company may pay a dividend out of either profit or the credit standing in the Company's share premium account, provided that in no circumstances may a dividend be paid if this would result in the Company being unable to pay its debts as they fall due in the ordinary course of business immediately following the date on which the distribution or dividend is paid.
+The holders of Ordinary Shares are entitled to such dividends as may be declared by our board of directors.
+In addition, our shareholders may declare dividends by ordinary resolution, but no dividend may exceed the amount recommended by our directors.
+The Memorandum and Articles of Association provide that our directors may, before recommending or declaring any dividend, set aside out of the funds legally available for distribution such sums as they think proper as a reserve or reserves which shall, in the absolute discretion of the directors, be applicable for meeting contingencies or for equalizing dividends or for any other purpose to which those funds may be properly applied.
+Under the laws of the Cayman Islands, we may pay a dividend out of either profit or the credit standing in our share premium account, provided that in no circumstances may a dividend be paid if this would result in us being unable to pay its debts as they fall due in the ordinary course of business immediately following the date on which the distribution or dividend is paid.

 Voting Rights.
-Holders of our Ordinary Share have the right to receive notice of, attend, speak and vote at general meetings of our Company.
-Holders of our Class A Ordinary Share and Class V Ordinary Share shall, at all times, vote together as one class on all matters submitted to a vote by our shareholders at any general meeting of the Company.
-Each Class A Ordinary Share shall be entitled to one (1) vote and each Class V Ordinary Share shall be entitled to ten (10) votes on all matters subject to vote at general meetings of the Company.
+Holders of Ordinary Shares have the right to receive notice of, attend, speak and vote at our general meetings.
+Holders of Ordinary Shares shall, at all times, vote together as one class on all matters submitted to a vote by the members at any such general meeting, provided that Class A Ordinary Shares and Class V Ordinary Shares shall each vote as a separate class on any proposed variation of rights affecting Class A Ordinary Shares only or Class V Ordinary Shares only (as the case may be).
+On all matters subject to a vote at our general meetings, (1) on a show of hands and/or (2) on a poll, each of our shareholders shall be entitled to one vote for each Class A Ordinary Share and ten (10) votes for each Class V Ordinary Share of which such shareholder is the holder.
 Voting at any shareholders' meeting is by show of hands unless a poll is demanded (before or on the declaration of the result of the show of hands).
-A poll may be demanded by the chairman of such meeting or any one or more shareholders who together hold not less than 10% of the votes attaching to the total Ordinary Share which are present in person or by proxy at the meeting.
+A poll may be demanded by the chairman of such meeting or any of our shareholders holding not less than 10% of the votes attaching to the total ordinary shares which are present in person or by proxy at the meeting.

-An ordinary resolution to be passed at a meeting by the shareholders requires the affirmative vote of a simple majority of the votes attaching to the Ordinary Share cast at a meeting, while a special resolution requires the affirmative vote of no less than two-thirds of the votes cast attaching to the outstanding Ordinary Shares at a meeting.

-A special resolution will be required for important matters such as a change of name or making changes to our amended and restated memorandum and articles of association.
-Holders of the Ordinary Share may, among other things, divide or combine their shares by ordinary resolution.
+An ordinary resolution to be passed at a meeting by the shareholders requires the affirmative vote of a simple majority of the votes of the ordinary shares which are cast by those of our shareholders who are entitled to do so attend and vote at the meeting, while a special resolution requires the affirmative vote of no less than two-thirds of the votes of ordinary shares which cast by those of our shareholders who are entitled to do so attend and vote at the meeting.
+Under the Companies Act, a special resolution will be required in order for us to effect certain important matters as stipulated in the Companies Act, such as a change of name or making changes to the Memorandum and Articles of Association.
+Holders of the Ordinary Shares may, among other things, divide or combine their shares by ordinary resolution.